 If you have GDM, these are the risks you may encounter:

-This is a serious complication of pregnancy that causes high blood pressure and can threaten both your and your baby's life.
+This is a serious complication of pregnancy that causes high blood pressure and can threaten both your's and your baby's life.

 Mums who've had GDM before are more likely to develop it again during a future pregnancy.
-In addition, they're also more likely to develop Type 2 diabetes as they get older.
+In addition, they're also more likely to develop Type 2 diabetes.

 Most women with GDM don't have noticeable signs or symptoms.
 You'll be tested for the condition as part of your prenatal care.